Essential Elements of a Magazine Business Plan

 as possible.
 That is, if you already know a distributor willing to

-help you, say so.
+put the magazine into retail stores, say so.
 If you have no contact with any distributors, then

 explain how you will go about finding one.

-Potential Ancillary Products
+Potential Spin-Off Products

 People who are not familiar with the publishing business often overlook